erral/plone-kickstarter/{{cookiecutter.project_directory}}/README_MAKE.md

 Order for ``make run`` is: *prepare*, *install*, *instance*, *run*.

 The Makefile is built to detect changes.
-At the first ``make run`` all steps are excuted.
+At the first ``make run`` all steps are executed.
-Subsequent calls are only starting the applicaton server in the *run* step.
+Subsequent calls are only starting the application server in the *run* step.
 If one of the input file is changed, steps needed to take those changes into effect are executed again.\

 ## Python